Count min sketch

 Applications

-To answer queries we can processes by using a matrix $M$ where the entry $M_{A,B}$ contains the number of times the word A appears in the context B, the problem is that the number of word context pairs gets quickly out of hand.
+To answer queries, we can use a matrix $M$ where the entry $M_{A,B}$ contains the number of times the word A appears in the context B. The problem is that the number of word-context pairs quickly gets out of hand.

 Images taken from: Algorithms and Data Structures for Massive Datasets